SkyTrak+ and ST MAX Update Course Play Library with New Membership Tiers

 And while we know the visuals and layouts are strong, it’s not totally clear whether these experiences are on par with what you’d get using a Foresight launch monitor with the FSX software or a Trackman with its native software.
 The ball physics still come from SkyTrak’s engine.
 That’s an important distinction for serious players looking to recreate every bounce and roll.

-Still, this is an undeniable win when it comes to consumer choices.
-And there might now be twice as many reasons to buy a SkyTrak+.
+Still, this is an undeniable win when it comes to overall access and options.
+And there might now be twice as many reasons to buy a SkyTrak+ or an ST MAX.

 About PlayBetter Golf Reviewer Marc Sheforgen